 Our customers want climate action now and demand a more sustainable approach.
 We will partner with them, and our industry peers, to create a more sustainable fashion industry, which includes delivering on our ambitious plan to reduce absolute climate emissions by 50% by 2030 across our value chain.

 Climate change is the most daunting challenge that humanity has ever faced.
 Its consequences will affect the planet and everyone living on it.
 Evidence shows that humanity itself is taking grave risks with the stability of the Earth’s resources and the ecosystems that we depend on.
 Climate stability is crucial for all our sake.

 The time is now

-To reduce the risks we must all work together to limit global warming to a maximum of 1.5°C above pre-industrial levels.
-We are already at plus 1°C, so the time to act is now.
-That is why we have set bold targets to reduce our climate emissions and by 2025 will compensate for what we have not been able to reduce, thus becoming climate neutral.
-We know we must have bold ambitions to drive the change that is needed.
+To reduce the risks, we must all work together to limit global warming to a maximum of 1.5°C above pre-industrial levels.
+We are already at plus 1.1°C, so the time to act is now.
+That's why we have set bold targets to reduce our absolute climate emissions by 50% by 2030, compared to 2020, and by 50% per product (and service) sold by 2025.
+We know we must have bold climate ambitions to drive the change needed.